-Discrimination based on race, origin, gender identity, sexual orientation, age and ability continues to be an issue in Newcastle.
-While values of respect and fairness are at the heart of Australia's culture, one in 4 Australians experiences major discrimination through unfair policy, law, treatment or practices11.
+Discrimination based on race, origin, gender identity, sexual orientation, age and ability is increasingly an issue in Newcastle.
+While values of respect and fairness are at the heart of Australia's culture, one in 4 Australians experiences major discrimination through unfair policy, law, treatment or practices.
 If diverse cultures, identities and experiences are not welcomed, people feel excluded, and worse, discrimination is perpetuated.